Counselling and Coaching: What is the Connection?

 - For the consumer, the availability of coaches will mean a change in the way some people seek support, especially those clients outside EAPs and agencies.

-- Some of the distinctions between therapy and coaching will be made more explicit and will becoming clearer to the public.
+- Some of the distinctions between therapy and coaching will be made more explicit and will become clearer to the public.
 People will know when they want to seek therapy or coaching.
-Some US regulatory boards (e.g. Colorado) that license therapists have suggested that coaching fits under their definition of therapy.
+Some US regulatory boards (e.g., Colorado) that license therapists have suggested that coaching fits under their definition of therapy.
 This could cause problems for coaches who are not licensed therapists in those states.
 Organizations like the ICF and many therapists who are now coaches are addressing these issues, attempting to sort them out.